Introduction to Health Reimbursement Arrangements

 Health Reimbursement Arrangement Eligible Expenses

-A health reimbursement arrangement may reimburse any expense considered to be a qualified medical expense under IRS Section 213 of the Code, including premiums for personal health insurance policies.
-Within IRS guidelines, employers may restrict the list of reimbursable expenses in any way they choose.
+A Health Reimbursement Arrangement may reimburse any expense considered to be a qualified medical expense under IRS Section 213 of the Code, including premiums for personal health insurance policies.
+Within IRS guidelines, employers may restrict the list of reimbursable expenses in any way they choose for their HRA plan.

 Health Reimbursement Arrangements Allow Annual Rollover

 Health reimbursement arrangement balances may roll forward from year to year.
-Employers can design the program not to allow balances to rollover from one year to the next.
-However, limiting the rollover feature defeats a key health reimbursement arrangement advantage.
-Employers may allow employees to have access to their health reimbursement arrangement accounts after retirement.
-However, employers may not pay/distribute cash or other benefit balance to any employee.
+Employers can design the program not to allow balances to roll over from one year to the next.
+However, limiting the rollover feature defeats a key Health Reimbursement Arrangement advantage.
+Employers may allow employees to have access to their Health Reimbursement Arrangement accounts after retirement.
+However, employers may not pay/distribute cash or other benefits balances to any employee on the HRA plan.

 Health Reimbursement Arrangement Administration Reporting Features

-HRA Administration Reporting features make real-time monitoring of health reimbursement arrangement liabilities, reimbursements and utilization easy.
+HRA Administration Reporting features make real-time monitoring of Health Reimbursement ArrangementHealth Reimbursement Arrangement liabilities, reimbursements and utilization easy.
 Employers can change plan benefits at any time or cancel the entire plan at any time.
-Further, health reimbursement arrangements allow employers to establish plan-year maximum reimbursements for any given category of expense (e.g., dental) and to establish a maximum balance that any participant class may hold at a time.
+Further, Health Reimbursement Arrangements allow employers to establish plan year maximum reimbursements for any given category of expense (e.g., dental) and to establish a maximum balance that any participant class may hold at a time.